 Wealthy Victorian businessman William Rutledge built this Georgian-style stone dwelling in the 1840s before a new owner renovated the exterior in 1885.
 The heritage-listed cottage became Port Fairy YHA in 1977, welcoming generations of travellers driving the Great Ocean Road over the past four decades.
 The name?
 Emoh – ‘home’ spelled backwards.

 If the walls of Tom McHugo’s pub could talk, they’d have more than their fair share of yarns to weave.
 Located just across the road from the Mercury newspaper’s landmark Macquarie St headquarters, the much-loved pub was a favourite watering hole of Tasmania’s journalists who’d congregate there to sink schooners and spill secrets.
-YHA now owns the establishment, attached to the newly renovated Hobart Central YHA.
+Check it out when you next stay at Hobart Central YHA.

 The year 1942 heralded the opening of the Pioneer Theatre, an open air cinema to solve the issue of no air-conditioning in the Northern Territory at the time!
 Also known as the ‘Walk-In’, the cinema’s screen faced south to avoid lighting from the sun and moon.
-The house attached to the theatre is now known as Alice Springs YHA – a place where the premiere of A Town Like Alice was held in 1956 and where guests still watch films under the stars every night in 2018.
+The house attached to the theatre is now known as Alice Springs YHA – a place where the premiere of A Town Like Alice was held in 1956 and where guests can still watch films under the stars.

 Long ago, Stradbroke Island was one really big island.
 Legend has it that an old boat full of drunken sailors ran aground on the island.
 The boat was carry precious cargo- rum and dynamite.
 The sailors though it best to detonate the explosives themselves, rather than an unsuspecting koala or roo trigger them.
 Thinking it best to save the rum themselves - chivalry ain’t dead - they detonated the explosives!
 The explosion was larger than the sailors expected - the sand dunes parted and water rushed in.
 And this is how one island became two: North & South Stradbroke Islands.